Saddil Ramdani: Sabah

+During the 2023–24 AFC Cup match against Indonesian club PSM Makassar on 5 October 2023, Saddil recorded a hat-trick of assist in a 5–0 away win.
+He also recorded a brace of assist in a 4–1 win against Vietnamese club Hải Phòng.

 International career

 He made his international debut for the Indonesia senior team on 21 March 2017, against Myanmar.

 On 17 August 2017, during a Southeast Asian Games match against Philippines U-23, Saddil scored in the 58th minute from long-range.